 Income Taxes.
 Our income taxes are accounted for using an asset and liability approach.
 This requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of temporary differences between the financial statement and tax basis of assets and liabilities at the applicable tax rates.
-A valuation allowance is recorded against deferred tax assets if, based on the weight of the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.

 The determination of our provision for income taxes requires significant judgment, the use of estimates, and the interpretation and application of complex tax laws.
 Significant judgment is required in assessing the timing and amounts of deductible and taxable items and the probability of sustaining uncertain tax positions.
 The impact of uncertain tax positions would be recorded in our financial statements only after determining a more-likely-than-not probability that the uncertain tax positions would withstand challenge, if any, from taxing authorities.
-As facts and circumstances change, we reassess these probabilities and would record any changes in the financial statements as appropriate in accordance with current accounting guidance for income taxes, which sets out the framework by which such judgments are to be made.
+We assess the realization of the deferred income tax assets as significant changes in circumstances may require adjustments during future periods.
+The amount of the deferred income tax assets actually realized could vary, if there are differences in the timing or amount of future reversals of existing deferred income tax assets or changes in the actual amounts of future taxable income as compared to operating forecasts.
+If our operating forecast is determined to no longer be reliable due to uncertain market conditions, our long-term forecast may require reassessment.
+As a result, in the future, a valuation allowance may be required to be established for all or a portion of the deferred income tax assets.
+Such a valuation allowance could have a significant effect on our future results of operations and financial position.